mvolkmann/blog/src/swift.md

 ## Tools

-Is there an equivalent of ESLint for Swift?
+TODO: Is there an equivalent of ESLint for Swift?

+To format Swift code in Xcode, select the lines to be formatted (cmd-a for all) and press ctrl-i.

 Some options for Swift code formatting are
 {% aTargetBlank "https://github.com/nicklockwood/SwiftFormat", "SwiftFormat" %}